 Sail - 3 hrs

-We enjoy two lovely rides today.
-The first is a very quiet and pretty road along the west bank of the Moutere River, starting from Riwaka and passing through vineyards, kiwifruit orchards and hop farms along the way.
+Our ride today is on a very quiet and pretty road along the west bank of the Moutere River, starting from Riwaka and passing through vineyards, kiwifruit orchards and hop farms along the way.
 This is an on road section of the Great Taste Trail which takes us through to Woodstock.
-After loading the bikes we drive a busy section of road to Lake Rotoroa where our second ride is a fabulous downhill route beside the Gowan River amidst stunning wilderness scenery.
-Our hotel for the night is located on the edge of the Nelson Lakes National Park.
-For those with energy to burn, there are some lovely easy walks along the lakeside.
+After loading the bikes we drive a busy section of road to Kohatu for lunch, before continuing through to St Arnaud and our hotel for the night, which is located on the edge of the Nelson Lakes National Park, set amidst stunning wilderness scenery.
+In the late afternoon there are plenty of options for those with energy to burn to enjoy some lovely walks along the lakeside.

 This morning we drive alongside the Buller River on the way to Murchison, a small town at the confluence of four rivers and servicing the surrounding farming region.
 Here we witness a truly unique phenomenon as part of "the Natural Flames Experience".
 We will 4WD through a deer farm and enjoy a hike through native bush to discover "The Flames", the world's only fire perpetually burning in a forest.
 Enjoy ‘billy tea’ and pancakes cooked on the flames.
 Returning to Murchison to our own vehicle we drive over Lewis Pass and back to Christchurch, reminiscing about the variety of experiences we have encountered over the last few days.
 Arrival time in Christchurch is between 6:00 - 7:00pm.

-An e-bike is perfect for cyclists that may require a little assistance on their travels.
-Pedalling our e-bikes is easier on knees and joints than riding a traditional bike.
+Our Avanti Discovery low step e-Bike is perfect for cyclists that may require a little assistance on their travels.
+Pedalling our e-Bikes is easier on knees and joints than riding a traditional bike.
 They provide up to 80kms of pedal assistance before requiring recharging.
 Very simple to operate and they provide people with varying levels of cycling experience, health and fitness levels the opportunity to enjoy our cycling holidays.